siekmeierpaul/sql-challenge/README.md

 # sql-challenge
-This is the 9th homework assignment for the Data Analytics BootCamp
+This is the ninth homework assignment for the Data Analytics BootCamp